Berry484/Matsalg/README.md

-# 🌐 Matsalg: A Cross-Platform Social Photo-Sharing Application
+# 🌐 Matsalg: A Food marketplace app

 > **Note:** This README covers the overview of the project, for more technical details feel free to contact me.